cshum/levi/README.md

 which deletes the database directory on Node.js or deletes the IndexedDB database on browser.

-If you are using a custom `options.db` backend, you need to invoke its corresponding `destroy()` function to remove database properly.
+If you are using a custom Level backend, you need to invoke its corresponding `destroy()` function to remove database properly.

 ## License